ruby-hyperloop/reactrb-express/README.md

 but rather than "cloning" the repo, and editing your files on your computer you can just create and edit files right on the github site.

+# Mounting Components

+In addition to the standard ways to mount top level components inline-reactive-ruby will directly mount components that have the `data-reactrb-mount` attribute.
+The attribute value should be the fully qualified name of the component.
+For example "Clock".
+Any additional data attributes will be passed as params to the component.
+The attribute names will be snake cased (i.e. `data-foo-bar` becomes the `foo_bar` key)

 # Building and Contributing